source-academy/frontend/README.md

 ## Getting Started

 ### Installation
-1. Install a stable version of NodeJS (tested: Node 10.15.0).
+1. Install a stable version of NodeJS.
+The active LTS or current version should work fine.
 2. Clone this repository and navigate to it using "cd" in your command line or shell tool.
-3. Run `npm install` to install dependencies.
-(Running `audit fix` may prevent server from starting)
+3. Run `yarn install` to install dependencies.
 4. Copy the `.env.example` file as `.env` and set the necessary variables (refer below for more information)
-5. Run `npm start` to start the server at `localhost:8075`.
+5. Run `yarn run start` to start the server at `localhost:8075`.

 ### Setting up your environment

 The project requires some environment variables to be set to work properly.
 In the `.env` file a few things need to be set-up:

-1. **REACT_APP_LUMINUS_CLIENT_ID** : This is needed for the login to work at the moment.*
-2. **REACT_APP_USE_BACKEND**: Set to false if not running together with the [backend](https://github.com/source-academy/cadet).
+1. **REACT_APP_USE_BACKEND**: Set to false if not running together with the [backend](https://github.com/source-academy/cadet).
 Take note that CORs has to be handled if running with the backend

- \*If you require access to Luminus keys please email Prof Henz at henz@comp.nus.edu.sg to request for a with the email subject heading "Request for Luminus API Keys".

 ## Development

 ### Running the tests

 Before pushing to Github, ensure that your code is formatted and your tests are passing.
 These two commands should help with that:

-- `npm run format` : formats your code
+- `yarn run format` : formats your code
-- `npm run test`: runs the tests and prints the output
+- `yarn run test`: runs the tests and prints the output

 ### Running your own js-slang